scrmbld/253-phase-4/report/manip.typ

 It is very clear from both the qualitative and quantitative metrics that the control version is superior.
 There is a large difference in both grab count and time data, and in the surverys.
 There are a variety of factors contributing to this result.

 The first is that the control condition is much more intuitive.
 This is not only because the control condition mirrors reality more closely, but also that mapping controller rotation to object rotation in the case of the experimental version did not line up with users' expectations.
+All of the users seem to assume that the object rotation is instead mapped to controller translation.
+The video shows every user translating the left controller, whereas rotating it in place allows more precision, greater range of motion, and more closely matches the mapping.

+The second reason is a bug in the experimental code that causes the rotation of the object to jump every time it is grabbed with the left hand.
+The range of rotation afforded by a singe grab should be enough to reach the goal rotation in most cases regardless, but users aren't able to reach the full range of motion because they can't intuit that rotation is mapped to rotation.

+The third readon is due to a seemingly insignificant implementation detail of the position control in the experimental version.
+Because the position of the cube is modified by the displacement of the right controller, and is independent of its rotation, wrist movements have a much smaller effect on the position of the object than in the control condition.
+This results in the movement feeling significantly more sluggish in the experimental version.
+One user mentions this in their survery response, with others mentioning it during the tests.

+== Conclusion

+Although the data is quite convincing, the test still leaves some open questions.
+It is not clear how much the bug influenced the results of the test.
+Even so, it seems unlikely that the experimental version would match the results of the control version, due to users' expectation that the object's rotation should be mapped to the cotroller's translation.
+A future experiment with a translation to rotation mapping that could measure accuracy directly would be interesting, but either way, the experiment clearly demonstrates that the control version is intuitive, efficient, and accurate enough for a wide range of tasks.

 = Appendix <appendix>